Types and theories of unemployment

 Types and Theories of Unemployment

 Unemployment is a situation in which an individual who is actively looking for employment is unable to secure one.
 The unemployment rate represents the number of these unemployed individuals in the workforce.
-Nonetheless, the prevalence of joblessness is one of the indicators of economic performance.
+It is worth noting that the prevalence of joblessness during a given period and within a given milieu is one of the commonly referenced indicators of economic performance.

 Causes Based on the Categories and Types of Unemployment